POsten040/fortuneteller/README.md

 #### From the web
 1. Go to this [GitHub Repo Page](https://github.com/POsten040/week-2-project).
 2. Click the "Code" and click the 'Download zip' option.
-3. Unzip the file, navigate to the root directory (week-1-project folder).
+3. Unzip the file, navigate to the root directory.
 4. opent the 'index.html' file with your web browser.

 --or--